 What are the qualifications to run for my local school board?

-You must be a United States citizen, 18 years of age or older, a resident of the school district and eligible to be registered to vote.
+You must be a United States citizen, 18 years of age or older, a resident of the school district (and director district, if applicable) and eligible to register to vote.

 Can board members or school employees participate in the campaign process?